Book a Free Session

 Divide the total number of hours you need to prep by the number of weeks you have until the test.
 So if you have 10 weeks and you need to prep for 80 hours, that’s 8 hrs/week.
 You can also reverse-engineer this if you haven’t registered for the test yet: divide the total number of hours you need to prep by the hours a week you can study, and that will tell you how many weeks from now you should take the test.
 So if you can study 10 hours a week and you need to prep for 60 hours, take the test in 6 weeks.

-Step 5: Gather Prep Materials
+Step 5: Gather GRE Preparation Materials

-You’ll definitely need a sizable bank of practice tests and problems.
+You’ll definitely need a sizable bank of GRE practice tests and problems.
 There are six official, complete GRE practice tests released by ETS, but to access two of them you need to buy the GRE Official Guide by ETS.
 You’ll also need material to help you review key concepts (especially math) and to help you with test strategy.

 Step 6: Plan Out Your Week-by-Week Activities